dhoyt125/cvnp1601-portfolio/week01-shell/Task03/file_discovery.md

 ## Explanation

-We use "find" search to not waste time adn cuase mistakes.
+We use "find" search to not waste time and cause mistakes.
 Linux has two different output streams "stdout" and "stderr". stdout being normal messages and stderr being error messages.
-Error messages does always mean its a bad thing, sometimes the system is protecting sensitive paths.
-To save time and we sometime redirect stderr(error messages) to a virtual trash can using "/dev/null"
+Error messages doesn't always mean its a bad thing, sometimes the system is protecting sensitive paths.
+To save time, we sometime redirect stderr(error messages) to a virtual trash can using "/dev/null"